3 Goals for Blueprinting Discovery Interviews

 These failures can be divided into errors of omission and errors of commission.
 Another way of saying this is we could a) fail to uncover important customer needs, or b) fail to choose the right customer needs to work on.
 The former is addressed in qualitative Discovery interviews, and the latter in quantitative Preference interviews.

 Today, we’re focusing on Discovery interviews.
 Your “insight” goal here is to uncover as many customer outcomes as possible, and to understand them as deeply as possible.
 So when you watch an expert team conducting a Discovery interview, you’ll see them diverge… diverge… diverge.
 Always looking for one more customer outcome.
 And you’ll see them probe… probe… probe… to understand why the customer cares about this outcome.

 Early results from our new 5-minute online survey indicate Blueprinting clients are indeed uncovering unexpected outcomes and understanding outcomes more deeply.
 As shown in the first pie chart, 87% of Blueprinting learners (who actually conducted Discovery Interviews) learned unexpected information.

 Why isn’t this goal a “bigger deal” for many companies?
 Perhaps it gets little notice because it doesn’t help most consumer goods producers.
 It simply isn’t practical to interview a million toothpaste users to “engage” them, is it?

 But imagine you’re pursuing a concentrated B2B market, where the 10 largest buyers represent 20%, 50% or more of the market buying power.
-Wouldn’t it be a shame to conduct these interviews and fail to “wow” these potential customers?
+Wouldn’t it be a shame to conduct these Discovery Interviews and fail to “wow” these potential customers?
 In a typical Blueprinting training engagement, we spend many months coaching our client teams… and some of our favorite moments are hearing their customers’ reactions…